python-elective-kea/fall2023/docs/_sources/exam.rst.txt

 At your exam you should demonstrate to wich extend you fullfill the learning goals of this elective.
 This you should do through demonstrating your knowlege, skills and competencies within these topics.

-        * Data Structures & functions
+        * Pythonic OOP and encapsulation
-        * Pythonic OOP
+        * Build in functions as an API
-        * Generators, Decorators & Context Managers
+        * Decorators and properties

 You can get inspiration about what to talk about within each topic in your presentation `here <notebooks/exam_synopsis_template.md>`_.